walva/coin-change-golden-palace/README.md

 Clone the repository to your local machine.
 Open a terminal window in the project directory.
-If you have NVM setup on your machine, run the following command to use the latest version of Node.js:
+If you have NVM setup on your machine, run the following command to use the required version of Node.js:
 ```
 nvm use
 ```